Programplaner og emneplaner - Student

 Required preliminary courses

-The student can only remain with one failed course from the first year of study.
+The student can only have one failed course from the first year of study.

 -